robmoffat/k9/docs/sprints/plan.md

 - Include most of the basic entities, render a diagram using it.

-### Container exit-sides CSS directive

-- So we can dictate in the stylesheet where things can leave.

 ### Command Pattern

 - Insert element (id, id-less xml bits)